Gelfand-Tsetlin modules: canonicity and calculations: Introduction

 In addition to this new proof, we draw out some results about Gelfand-Tsetlin modules which are difficult to see from the perspective of $\mathfrak{gl}_n$.
-The main new results of this paper are as follows: \begin{itheorem} \begin{enumerate} \item Every simple Gelfand-Tsetlin $\mathfrak{gl}_n$-module is the canonical module (in the sense of \cite{EMV}) of a maximal ideal in $\Gamma$, and we give an algorithm for deciding when two maximal ideals have isomorphic canonical modules. \item The GT multiplicities of all simple GT modules can be computed using a modification of LeClerc's algorithm for the dual canonical basis. \item We give a basis of the Verma modules of $\mathfrak{gl}_n$ which consists of generalized eigenvectors of $\Gamma$, which is posed as a problem in \cite[Remark 6.8]{FGRZVerma}. \end{enumerate} \end{itheorem} All of these depend on properties of the algebra $\tT$: \begin{itemize} \item part (1) depends on the structure of the polynomial representations of $\tT$, \item part (2) depends on a rather deep and surprising property of $\tT$: while it contains elements of negative degree, it's Morita equivalent to a positively graded algebra \item part (3) describes the Verma modules in terms of standard modules for the algebra $\tT$. \end{itemize}
+The main new results of this paper are as follows: \begin{itheorem} \begin{enumerate} \item Every simple Gelfand-Tsetlin $\mathfrak{gl}_n$-module is the canonical module (in the sense of \cite{EMV}) of a maximal ideal in $\Gamma$, and we give an algorithm for deciding when two maximal ideals have isomorphic canonical modules. \item The GT multiplicities of all simple GT modules can be computed using a modification of LeClerc's algorithm for the dual canonical basis. \item We give a basis of the Verma modules of $\mathfrak{gl}_n$, which consists of generalized eigenvectors of $\Gamma$, which is posed as a problem in \cite[Remark 6.8]{FGRZVerma}. \end{enumerate} \end{itheorem} All of these depend on properties of the algebra $\tT$: \begin{itemize} \item part (1) depends on the structure of the polynomial representations of $\tT$, \item part (2) depends on a rather deep and surprising property of $\tT$: while it contains elements of negative degree, it's Morita equivalent to a positively graded algebra \item part (3) describes the Verma modules in terms of standard modules for the algebra $\tT$. \end{itemize}

-Finally we include explicit calculations of various properties of GT modules.
+Finally, we include explicit calculations of various properties of GT modules.
 We've written a GAP program \cite{GTcode} which computes the multiplicities of all simple GT modules, and have included tables of these computations for $\mathfrak{gl}_3$ and $\mathfrak{gl}_4$.
-Using this data, we also give a description of the Gelfand-Kirillov dimensions and essential supports of these modules, as well as whether they possess an infinite dimensional weight space over the Cartan subalgebra.
+Using these data, we also describe the Gelfand-Kirillov dimensions and essential supports of these modules, as well as whether they possess an infinite-dimensional weight space over the Cartan subalgebra.
 The complexity of these computations increases very quickly as rank increases, roughly in proportion with $n^2!$, and $\mathfrak{gl}_5$ is far beyond the abilities of our computer; one illustrative point is that the number of integral Gelfand-Tsetlin modules in a regular block grows very fast with $n$:

 \centerline{ } showing the computational challenge of working in higher rank, even though our algorithm is valid there.